If you want to know the signs of emotional abuse, you’re in the right place. Today we’ll talk about the 10 signs of emotional abuse.

 You are not confident about your future

-Victims of emotional abuse often grew up with parents who criticized and belittled them and dismissed their feelings.
-As a result, they are likely to grow up being pessimistic.
+Victims of emotional abuse often grew up around criticism and being belittled.
+Also, the abuser that would dismiss feelings and needs.
+As a result, likely to grow up being pessimistic towards most.

-This can prevent them from going after their dreams as they run away from their true potential.
+This can prevent going after dreams as they run away from their true potential.

 You constantly repress your emotions

 Consequently, like brave little soldiers at a young age, they learned to bottle up their feelings to survive.
-It is no big deal they might or may grow up resorting to drugs and alcohol as a poor coping mechanism.
+It is no big deal they may or may not grow up resorting to drugs and alcohol as a coping mechanism.

 You do not know who you are

 Do you struggle with establishing a strong identity or often feel like you are stuck in limbo?
-If you grew up with parents who are controlling and emotionally manipulative, they have raised you to be codependent.
+If you grew up around controlling and emotionally manipulative abuse then there is a chance of being raised as a codependent.

 As a result, you never have full control over your own life and shaping your own identity.